suriyun-production/mmorpg-kit-docs/docs/pages/027-server-configs.md

 #### Map Network Manager important configs

 *   `Network Port`, Map server's port.
-It can be set when spawned by map spawn server.
 *   `Max Connections`, maximum connections for clients including with other servers.
-*   `Central Network Address`, address where central server is running, it will be used by map network manager to connect to server to tell what is machine address to this (map server).
-It can be set when spawned by map spawn server.
+*   `Cluster Network Address`, address where cluster server is running, it will be used by map network manager to connect to server to tell what is machine address to this (map server).
-*   `Central Network Port`, port where map server is running.
-It can be set when spawned by map spawn server.

-#### Chat Network Manager important configs

-*   `Network Port`, Chat server's port.
-*   `Max Connections`, maximum connections for clients including with other servers.
-*   `Central Network Address`, address where central server is running, it will be used by chat network manager to connect to server to tell what is machine address to this (chat server).
-*   `Central Network Port`, port where central server is running.
+*   `Cluster Network Port`, port where cluster server is running.
-*   `Machine Address`, address to this server.

 #### Database Network Manager important configs